beaukuhn/automcp/README.md

      • A src/ directory for core code (parser, generator, IR logic)
      • A scripts/ directory for CLI entry point scripts (e.g., automcp.sh)
      • A tests/ directory for unit/integration tests
-   - Initialize the project (using npm or your preferred package manager) and install necessary libraries:
      • YAML parser library
      • fs-extra for file operations
      • EJS (or another templating engine) for code generation templates